Pacific Citizen

-The Pacific Citizen (P.C.) is a national, award-winning semi-monthly newspaper based in Los Angeles, California, United States focused on covering Asian Pacific American (APA) news.
+The Pacific Citizen (P.C.) is a national semi-monthly newspaper based in Los Angeles, California, United States focused on covering Asian Pacific American (APA) news.
 It was founded in 1929 and is published by the Japanese American Citizens League (JACL), the nation’s oldest and largest APA civil rights organization.

 World War II coverage

 Founded over 90 years ago, the P.C. was initially called Nikkei Shimin (日系市民, Nikkei Shimin), meaning Japanese American Citizen.
 The publication was based in San Francisco, California.

 The publication’s name was officially changed to Pacific Citizen in 1931, chosen in a national contest.
 When World War II broke out, 120,000 Japanese Americans were interned.
 To keep the publication running smoothly, the newspaper was moved to Salt Lake City, Utah.
 In Utah, editor Guyo Tajiri and Larry Tajiri were hired to run the then-weekly newspaper.
-The print newspaper evolved into a reputable news source under the leadership of Tajiri.

 Coverage during World War II included the chronicling of everyday life at the camps and the heroism of the Nisei (second generation Japanese American) soldiers.
 The Friends of the American Way nominated the P.C. for a Pulitzer Prize in 1946 for its journalism coverage.
 At war’s end in the early 1950s the P.C. returned to the West Coast to Los Angeles, California.
 On September 27, 1952 Tajiri put together his last P.C. newspaper as editor.